What Are the 5 Levels of Friendship?

 That’s one of the main differences between a close friend and an intimate friend (the next friendship level) — the degree to which we moderate negativity.

-The number of close friends you have will be relatively low.
+The number of close friends you can maintain will be relatively low.
 For most people, it’s in the range of 5–10 people.

 Part of that is the time investment.
 This study found that it takes approximately 200 hours to become close friends with somebody.
-Depending on how much time you spend socializing, it might take you several years to get to that level of friendship.
+Depending on how much time you have for socializing, it might be years before you get to that level of friendship.

-It makes sense that when we lose these precious people, we go through a mild period of grief, akin to a breakup.
+Consequently, when we lose these people, we go through a mild period of grief akin to a breakup.
+Our emotional investment was significant enough for the loss to feel painful.

 5. “I would trust you with my life” — Intimate Friends

 With such friends, no topics are off-limits.
-Fears, insecurities, sexual aberrations — you can share anything.
+Fears, insecurities, sexual perversions — you can share anything.

 This level of openness is based on radical acceptance.
 It is not that they will not criticize you — they will.
-But no matter what level you might stoop to, these friends will stand by you.
+But no matter what they might learn, these friends will stand by you.

-An intimate friend is one of the few instances in life when we receive unconditional love from somebody.
-Even most lovers and spouses cannot provide that.
+An intimate friend is one of the few times in life when we receive unconditional love.
+Even lovers and spouses can usually not provide that.

-There are three things that need to come together to become intimate friends with somebody:
+Three things need to come together to become intimate friends with somebody.

 First, there needs to be a significant overlap in values.

-Our way of interpreting the world must be highly similar to the other person’s perception of the world.
-As a result, talking to this other person will feel like coming home.
-We will finally be recognized.
+Our way of interpreting the world must be similar to the other person’s perception of the world.
+When we talk to them, it should feel like coming home.

-With intimate friends, even radical changes are being accepted.
+But with intimate friends, even radical changes are accepted.
 We give the other person the freedom to become whomever they want to become.
-And we still continue to love them, even though we are not quite loving the same person anymore.
+We keep loving them.

-It also becomes apparent when you see your intimate friend again after many years of physical distance.
-After a short phase of initial excitement, it feels like they never left.
+Also, when you see an intimate friend again after many years of physical distance, it will soon feel like they never left.

 Intimate friendships often last for a lifetime.
-It’s simply more efficient if they do.
-The number of people we can have these kinds of friendships with is limited; we will only come across them a few times in our lives.
-Hence, our tendency to hold onto them at all costs.
+And they better.
+The number of people we can have these kinds of friendships with is limited; we will only come across them a few times.

-Maybe 1–5 people at one time fit this category.
-The investment in time and attention is so large, anything beyond that won’t be sustainable.
-If you want to add a new intimate friend, it will mean fading another friendship out.
+Maybe 1–3 people at one time fit this category.
+The investment in time and attention is so big that anything beyond that wouldn’t be sustainable.

 Why Does It Matter?

-Usually, we don’t need to think about how we classify our friendships.
-We manage these things instinctively; they are hard-coded into our DNA.
+Usually, we don’t think about how to classify our friendships.
+We manage these relationships instinctively.

 1. An extreme level of introversion